Shashwat-Patni/Shashwat-patni.Ipv6GlobalRouting.github.io/README.md

 Along the way we found and fixed some CRITICAL bugs lurking in the protocol .

-Key objectives:
+## Features Implemented
-- Refactor Ipv4 Implementation of Global Routing To a generic Global Routing Implementation to allow for the further extention to IPv6
+- Refactor Ipv4 Implementation of Global Routing To a generic API to allow for the further extention to IPv6
 - Handle **link-local addresses** alongside global unicast addresses.
+Link Local Addresses are not routed by definition but are used as Next Hop entries in the Forwarding Tables for IPv6.
 - Ensure **minimal code duplication** by reusing existing IPv4 logic where possible.
 - Provide **route visualization and printing** functionality.
 - Add **unit tests** to validate correctness of IPv6 routes.
-- Explore Alternatives to refactoring and extending such protocols.
+- Handle Non-onlink addresses by asserting when encountering them.
+- Handle the route Forwarding Differences between IPv4 and IPv6 for the network 3 Layer

 ---

-## 🚀 Features Implemented

 - A Ipv6 Implementation of Global Routing